Skip to main content

 • Integrating multimedia assets into a website

 Web developers need a good understanding of HTML programming, and some employers prefer developers with knowledge of multiple programming languages.
-A college degree isn't always a requirement, but some employers look for developers with a bachelor's degree in computer science or programming.
-You might also consider earning a web developer certificate focused on full stack web development.
+A college degree isn't always a requirement, but some employers look for developers with a bachelor's degree in computer science, according to BLS.

 A bachelor's degree in computer science will teach you the theory, development, application and design of computer science as well as a number of programming languages and an array of other vital skills.

-• Ability to analyze problems and define computing requirements for a solution
+• Analyze problems and define computing requirements for a solution

-• Ability to function as part of an interdisciplinary team
+• Function as part of an interdisciplinary team

-• Understanding ethical, professional and legal issues related to the computing field
+• Understand ethical, professional and legal issues related to the computing field

 “The purpose of the computer science degree path is to provide the student with a significant amount of background information to understand why things work in a particular way,” said Manning.
 “If you want to be able to contribute to the overall body of knowledge for computer science, understanding 'why' things work is absolutely essential.”